Schoharie limousine crash: Civil litigation

 A June 2020 suit filed by the family of victim Michael Ukaj, in Saratoga County, goes into greater detail in alleging Mavis's liability.
 Prestige's drivers, including Lisinicchia, refused when possible to drive the Excursion as they were aware of its inadequate braking capability, the Ukaj family claims.
 Employees at Mavis, the Ukajes' complaint says, were aware that repair work the shop had done to the limousine's brakes was insufficient and that problems remained.
 Two years before the crash, the suit alleged, a Mavis mechanic put a Vise-Grip on the bent left rear brake line following a rotor replacement, leaving the vehicle reliant almost entirely on its front brakes, and in May 2018 the store put a valid inspection sticker on the Excursion without performing the inspection.
 Mavis denied responsibility and said it will ask to be removed as a defendant from all suits filed against it over the crash.
+In 2023, Mavis would settle many of the victims lawsuits, for confidential amounts in the range of 2 million dollars per victim.
+By 2026, Mavis had settled with 19 of the 20 victims, including the limousine driver.

-At the end of August of that year, lawyers hired by Hussain's insurance company filed their response to the Steenburg family's action.
+At the end of August 2020, lawyers hired by Hussain's insurance company filed their response to the Steenburg family's action.
 They claimed that the plaintiffs should have been aware of the risks of limousine travel, and by embarking on the journey they "willingly and voluntarily assumed" them.
 Ferlazzo, not representing the Steenburgs, called the defense "dubious", since people hire those vehicles and their drivers on the assumption that they are safe.
 The defense also claimed the passengers' failure to wear seatbelts contributed to their deaths; the NTSB's preliminary report said those seatbelts had not been installed properly and were unreachable.

 Just prior to the crash's second anniversary, Lisnicchia's family sued the Hussains and Mavis, citing the vehicle's poorly maintained brakes as the cause of the driver's death.

 Global Liberty was placed into liquidation a week after the third anniversary.
 Discovery in all lawsuits involving the crash was halted after a Suffolk County court ordered a six-month stay in all legal actions involving Global Liberty.
 When that stay expired in March 2022, depositions were scheduled for the period between July and October.

 In July, at the end of that year's legislative session, a bill called the Grieving Families Act was passed, in response to the limitations faced by the plaintiffs in the Schoharie crash suits, as well as some other recent incidents.
 It would allow plaintiffs in wrongful death cases to seek emotional damages, and expand the category of family members with standing to file such suits.
 It was strongly opposed by insurance companies and some medical and business groups.
-As of early August Gov. Kathy Hochul, who had replaced Cuomo following his resignation a year earlier, was reviewing the bill and had not yet signed it.
+The bill was vetoed by Gov. Kathy Hochul, who had replaced Cuomo following his resignation in 2021.
+Hochul has vetoed the bill a total of four times, most recently in 2025.